Carmelita Namashulua: Political career

 Namashulua is a politician of the ruling FRELIMO party and since September 2006 has been a member of the Central Committee and the Secretariat of the Central Committee.
 In 2005, she was Deputy Minister of Public Administration of Mozambique and visited Harare in Zimbabwe to discuss strengthening co-operation and diplomatic ties between the nations.

 Namashulua served as Minister of State Administration and the Public Service of Mozambique between 2013 and 2020.
 In this role, she tackled the fraud of 30,000 "ghost workers" on the civil service payroll, which cost the government $250m in two years, and aimed to increase the number of female primary school teachers.
 She has spoken to the international press about tackling state corruption in Mozambique, including "favouritism, nepotism, illicit charges for admitting people to jobs in public administration and the falsification of licences."

 Namashula was then appointed Minister of Education and Human Development for Mozambique.
 She oversaw education closures and the reopening of primary schools during the COVID-19 pandemic from December 2020 and spoke at the Education Ministry's Coordinating Council about the estimated 1.5 billion meticais worth of damage to education buildings done by ISIS terrorists in the northern area of Cabo Delgado Province of Mozambique.

 In June 2022, Namashula ordered the immediate withdrawal of sixth grade social science text book Our Continent from schools, due to errors such as the incorrect geographical and historical location of Zimbabwe and an incorrect illustration of the Mozambican parliament, the Assembly of the Republic.
 She also suspended the official responsible for producing the text books.

-When teachers demonstrated due to a lack of overtime payments in 2022 and 2023, she appealed for teachers to remain calm.
+When teachers demonstrated due to a lack of overtime payments in 2022 and 2023, Namashula appealed for teachers to remain calm.
 She has also supported initiatives such as International Mother Language Day and World Book Day.

+In 2023, Namashula announced 500 million maticais (7.8 million dollars) for the construction of unfinished schools.